-We provide an supportive environment where children explore freely, develop their self-confidence and thrive in all aspects of learning in a play based pre-kindergarten program.
+We provide a supportive environment where children explore freely, develop their self-confidence and thrive in all aspects of learning in a play based pre-kindergarten with daycare hours program.

 Project Play’s learning experiences and activities set the path so children fully develop their cognitive, physical, emotional and social abilities.
 Children’s natural curiosity and a well-designed environment provide children with the perfect combination of play and learning opportunities.

 Project Play’s philosophy is learning through play.
 A Reggio Emilia inspired philosophy;